Creating space

 “Focus!”

 But what does that mean, precisely?
-And why is it important; isn’t quantity sometimes in fact better than quality?
+And anyway isn’t quantity sometimes in fact better than quality?
+Don’t we need to test a bunch of stuff instead of trying to make one thing work?

-Because only when we stop doing some things, do we have the time and energy to fully, deeply execute the most important things.
+Only when we stop doing most things, do we have the time and energy to fully, deeply execute the most important things.
 And the important things are the difference between thriving and perishing.

 When you stop trying to sell people who aren’t a good fit, you create space for 3x more sales pitches, each with 3x the close-rate.

-When you help draining customers exit the business, you create space to spend time with 3x more easy, happy ones, who want to spend more every year while giving you positive energy.
+When you help draining customers exit the business, you create space to spend time with easy, happy ones, who want to spend more every year while giving you positive energy.

 When you stop trying to win over everyone, you create space to win over the right ones.